walt-id/waltid-identity/waltid-libraries/protocols/waltid-openid4vc-wallet-mobile/README.md

     )
 )
 ```

+`CustomStores` bypasses platform SQLDelight persistence, Android Keystore, and
+iOS Keychain database-key storage.
+Its behavior is platform-independent and is
+covered in common KMP tests, including store injection and `deleteWallet()`
+cleanup through the injected store interfaces.

 Call `MobileWallet.deleteWallet()` to delete SDK-owned local wallet material for a wallet: stored key references, credentials, DIDs, platform signing keys referenced by the wallet, encrypted database files and sidecars, and the SDK-managed database key.
 For `CustomStores`, cleanup remains owned by the integrator; the facade only calls the store-level remove operations exposed by the injected stores.